 If I sit down in front of the TV, it’s usually one of those fun series, like House of Cards...those are one of my guilty escapes.

-When I was in my late 20s, Hillary Clinton was the first political figure who really caught my attention.
+When I was in my late 20s, Hillary Clinton was the first political span who really caught my attention.

 How have women in Texas already been impacted by the law?

 "Before that law was passed, we had 42 functioning abortion clinics in the state.
 With the implementation of a portion of the law, we now have 19.
 If the remainder of the law goes into effect, which is what the Supreme Court is looking at right now, we’ll have 10 at the most.
 "What that means — with 19 still in place — is that our waiting time for women to access abortion care has gone up to more than 20 days in most instances.
 It means in many areas of our state — all areas outside of our urban, highly populated cities — women have lost their access and have to travel extended distances, and be able to afford, not only the travel, the time off of work, but also an overnight stay, and, if they have children at home, child-care arrangements.
 That has priced women out of the ability to access abortion care.
 It gets to my point about the fact that our constitutionally protected abortion rights ought not to depend on where we live or how much money we have in the bank.
 Sadly, that’s the situation that we see here."